Unofficial Pluslife FAQ (EN)

 The manufacturer strongly recommends not to use expired test cards.

 We have also carried out our own tests and can confirm that expired tests no longer work properly and can even be false negative.
+The buffer solution degrades over time and becomes more acidic.

 How can I tell whether my test cards are defective?